CirinAlex/File-Arranger-Automation/README.md

 The program searches for new files in the **Downloads** directory.
 Once it finds a new file, it copies the file to a suitable directory by examining the extention of the file.

-NB: Run this program as a **Windows Service** to automatically do the task.
+NB: Run this program as a **Windows Service** to automate the task.